 Every effort has been made to ensure this guide's accuracy.
-If an actual or apparent conflict between this document and a Health Care Authority (HCA) rule arises, the HCA rule applies.
+If an actual or apparent conflict arises between this document and a governing statute or Health Care Authority (HCA) rule, the governing statute or HCA rule applies.

 Billing guides are updated on a regular basis.
 Due to the nature of content change on the internet, we do not fix broken links in past guides.
 If you find a broken link, please check the most recent version of the guide.
 If this is the most recent guide, please email us about the broken link.